Soft and fluffy rice with tons of flavor. This easy rice pilaf will become one of your favorite side dish recipes!

 Rice pilaf has to be hands down one of the best rice recipes out there!
 It has amazing flavor and is super soft and fluffy.
 Plus it’s really easy to whip up, so we usually end up making it several times a month.

 Regular white rice isn’t typically flavored and is usually cooked with water.
-Rice pilaf cooks in chicken broth (and other aromatics like onions and garlic) to create a more flavorful and seasoned rice.
+Pilaf cooks in chicken broth (and other aromatics like onions and garlic) to create a more flavorful and seasoned dish.

 What Rice to Use for Pilaf?

-I’d recommend using long grain rice to make rice pilaf.
+I’d recommend using long grain rice to make pilaf.
 Both jasmine or basmati rice would work.
-Long grain rice holds it’s shape very well after cooking and is great to use when cooking with broths or sauces.
-I love to use it because it doesn’t clump or get overly fluffy like some of the other rice variations.
+Long grain holds it’s shape very well after cooking and is great to use when cooking with broths or sauces.
+I love to use it because it doesn’t clump or get overly fluffy like some of the other variations.